Purple Pinkie Project

 We Are So Close

 There are only TWO countries left where polio still exists!
-Over 16 MILLION people have been saved so far!
+Over 2.5 BILLION children have been saved so far!

 All proceeds go to Rotary International Polio Plus program.
 Every dollar donated will be matched by the Bill and Melinda Gates Foundation, turning your $1 into $3 for polio eradication.